inge4pres/blog/inge.4pr.es/content/post/sustainable-performance.md

 career, working on a continuous-profiling tool with an amazing group of people.

-At its core, sustainable performance is an iterative, finite set of steps that will ensure your systems deliver what is expected from them, while keeping under control the consumed resources.
+At its core, sustainable performance is an iterative, finite set of steps that will ensure your systems deliver what is expected, while keeping under control the consumed resources.
 It provides actionable items that you can apply to any codebase and infrastructure to develop and run more earth-friendly software.